 Prof. Dr. h.c. mult.
 Hasso Plattner

-In 1998, he founded the Hasso Plattner Institute (HPI) at the University of Potsdam focusing on software systems engineering, which has the highest private financial expenditure ever donated to a German university.
-But Hasso did not stop at donating, he was also very actively involved in research and teaching as head of the department “Enterprise Platform and Integration Concepts” until spring 2023.
-In this capacity, he has facilitated many groundbreaking innovations.
-One of the most significant examples of Hasso’s involvement at the HPI is HPI’s research into in-memory data management.
-The project led to the creation of HANA, an SAP software corporation product.
+In 1998, he founded the Hasso Plattner Institute for Software Systems Engineering (HPI) at the University of Potsdam.
+Hasso Plattner played an active role in research and teaching as the head of the department “Enterprise Platform and Integration Concepts” until spring 2023, contributing to numerous ground-breaking innovations.
+One of his most significant contributions at the HPI is the research into in-memory data management, which led to the creation of S/4HANA, a central element in SAP’s portfolio today.
 In 2012, this technology received both the German Innovation Award and the Berlin-Brandenburg Innovation Award.

-Hasso holds many academic honors.
-He is an honorary doctorate at the KIT, the University of Mannheim, the University of Potsdam, and the University of Saarland.
-He is also honorary professor at the University of Potsdam as well as the University of Saarland where he also holds the title of honorary senator.
+Hasso Plattner has received numerous academic accolades.
+He holds honorary doctorates from the Karlsruhe Institute of Technology (KIT), the University of Mannheim, the University of Potsdam, and the University of Saarland.
+Additionally, he serves as an honorary professor at the University of Potsdam and the University of Saarland, where he also holds the title of honorary senator.

-- The Order of Merit of the State of Brandenburg;
+- the Order of Merit of the State of Brandenburg;